Although it sounds scary, if your beloved pet has a dog heart murmur it doesn’t necessarily mean that you need to panic!

 Medications and lifestyle modifications are often the best way to control this condition.

 A Pericardiectomy can be performed to drain fluid around the heart that may be putting pressure on it.
-This often occurs when a dog has a heart tumor, and although a dog heart murmur is rarely a sign of cancer, unusual heart sounds, a rapid but weak heartbeat and an enlarged chest can by symptoms.
+This often occurs when a dog has a heart tumor.

 If you have a puppy or dog with a minor dog heart murmur, or one who is totally healthy (and you want him to stay that way!) there are natural herbal/natural products that you can use as a preventative measure.

 They can help strengthen your dogs cardiac and circulatory systems, and improve his immune function.
-Here are a couple that are worth checking out Resvantage Canine for Dog and Canine Hearty Heart for Dog Heart Disease
+Here are a couple that are worth checking out Resvantage Canine for Dog and Young At Heart for Dog Heart Disease:

-There are also natural supplements which include certain vitamins and minerals which can help many dogs with heart issues.
-They DO NOT replace mainstream medications or surgery, but should be used alongside them.
+There are also natural supplements that include certain vitamins and minerals which can help many dogs with heart issues.
+They DO NOT replace mainstream medications or surgery but should be used alongside them.

 Do remember to tell your vet about any product or supplement you give your dog though, just because something is ‘natural’ it doesn’t mean that it can’t (or won’t) interact with another medication or be inappropriate for your individual dogs’ condition.